RightToPrivacy/Gitea-Onion/README.md

 # A Gitea Tor Hidden Service (NGINX+Gitea setup)
 #
-# This is NOT part of the Gitea Project- this is sharing a method I've used for turning Gitea into a Tor Hidden Service.
+This is NOT part of the Gitea Project itself- this is sharing a method I've used to turn Gitea into a Tor Hidden Service.
-# (I have *no affiliation* with either project but wanted to share as standard hidden service method does not apply)
+(I have *no affiliation* with either project but wanted to share as standard hidden service method does not apply)

 -----------------------------------------------